 Personal Injury · No Win No Fee

+You only pay if your claim succeeds.
 No upfront costs.
-You only pay if your claim wins.
+No financial risk.

-PDA Law handles personal injury and tenant deposit claims on a no win no fee basis — meaning you can access expert legal representation without any financial risk.
+PDA Law handles personal injury claims on a no win no fee basis — giving you access to expert legal representation without any financial risk.
+We explain all costs clearly before any work begins.

 What “no win no fee” means for you: